-- General Fund fund balance in the 2014-15 adopted budget totaled \$161.6 million, an increase of \$14.0 million from the prior year adopted budget, based on estimated year-end fund balance.
+- General Fund fund balance in the 2015-16 adopted budget totaled \$196.8 million, an increase of \$35.2 million from the prior year adopted budget, based on estimated year-end fund balance.
 Obligated fund balance (Nonspendable, Restricted, Committed, and Assigned) plays an important role in preserving the County's overall financial health including: strengthening the County's overall financial position (including cash) with an emphasis toward upgrading our debt rating and consequently lowering our borrowing costs; preparing the County for future capital needs; establishing the ability to fund expenses such as litigation costs and audit disallowances without affecting operations; and shield the County against extraordinary events and significant fluctuations in revenues.
 Unassigned fund balance can be used to monitor fund balance as a percent of General Fund appropriations/revenue.
 The County's recommended minimum level is 10 percent of total appropriations/revenue.
-The estimated Unassigned fund balance of \$113.9 million is approximately 11.9 percent of estimated appropriations/revenue, above our minimum of 10 percent but less than our long term goal of 15 percent. - The 2014-19 Five-Year Capital Improvement Plan (Plan) was updated through a process involving the review by all County departments of capital and major equipment needs and includes six high priority project requests pending identification of funding sources.
+The estimated Unassigned fund balance of \$129.7 million is approximately 12.9 percent of estimated appropriations/revenue, above our minimum of 10 percent but less than our long term goal of 15 percent. - The 2015-20 Five-Year Capital Improvement Plan (Plan) was updated through a process involving the review by all County departments of capital and major equipment needs and includes seven high priority project requests pending identification of funding sources.
 Requests are submitted to the Capital Planning Committee for review and prioritization as noted below.
 Projects are prioritized by a ranking system that uses various criteria such as life and safety concerns, compliance with legal or regulatory requirements, and preservation of existing assets.
-Among the projects included in the Plan are the Medical/Mental Health Housing Unit at the Todd Road Jail, Sheriff Facilities, the Government Center Solar Project, Airport Apron and Hangars at Camarillo Airport, Harbor Administration Building, and a number of other building and system improvement projects.
-The plan is available on-line: http://portal.countyofventura.org/portal/page/portal/PUBLIC_WORKS/centralServices/CIP_2014_2019_CEO_web.pdf
+Among the projects included in the Plan are the Medical/Mental Health Housing Unit at the Todd Road Jail, Public Safety Enterprise Content Management System, Children's Crisis Stabilization Center, Animal Shelter Quarantine Expansion, Airport Apron and Hangars at Camarillo Airport, and a number of other building and system improvement projects.
+The plan is available on-line: http://pwaportal.ventura.org/ESD/ESD/docs/CIP_2015-2020.pdf